lks21c/baram/readme.md

 # Baram

-Python based AWS Framework which leverages boto3 and awswrangler.
+Python based AWS Framework which leverages `boto3` and `awswrangler`.

 Baram means 'wind' in Korean which makes cloud move conveniently.